alexarlord-boop/proto/QUICKSTART.md

 - Ensure query is valid (green checkmark)
 - Try executing query in Query Creator first
 - Check that **Data Source Type** is set to "SQL Query"

+## Working with Projects

+### Creating a New Project

+1. From the home page, click "New Project"
+2. Enter a project name and optional description
+3. Click "Create" - you'll be taken to the canvas editor
+4. Drag components from the palette to the canvas
+5. Configure component properties in the right panel
+6. Link Table components to saved queries
+7. Click "Save" to persist your project

+### Managing Projects

+- **Open**: Click "Open" to edit a project in the canvas
+- **Edit**: Click the pencil icon to update project name/description
+- **Delete**: Click the trash icon to remove a project (with confirmation)

+### Reusing Queries

+Queries are independent of projects and can be reused:
+1. Create queries in the Query Creator
+2. In any project, select a Table component
+3. Set "Data Source Type" to "SQL Query"
+4. Choose from your saved queries in the dropdown
+5. The table will automatically load data from that query

+Each project stores:
+- All component instances and their positions
+- Component properties and configurations
+- References to queries (not the queries themselves)
+- Custom event handlers and layouts

 ## Tips